-In 2009 and continuing into 2010 Stockmanship and Stewardship is partnering with NRCS and the Grazing Lands Conservation Initiative to conduct trainings in cattle handling and placement as a tool in grazing management.
+Starting in 2009 Stockmanship and Stewardship started partnering with NRCS and the National Grazing Lands Coalition (formerly the Grazing Lands Conservation Initiative) to conduct trainings in cattle handling and placement as a tool in grazing management.
 This partnership is expanding the audience and highlighting another tool to using in capturing the economic benefit of improved stockmanship and livestock management.

-What has set this effort apart is the dedication of the originators to not only producers but the manner in which the program includes special hands-on training sessions at livestock auction markets where employees are coached in stockmanship methods and educated on their pivotal role in sustaining beef quality for the consumer.
-This program complements and supplements the Livestock Market Association training and audit of network of professional livestock markets by LMA regional directors.
+What has set this effort apart is the dedication of the originators to not only producers but the manner in which the program includes special hands-on training sessions where attendees are coached in stockmanship methods and educated on their pivotal role in sustaining beef quality for the consumer.
+This program complements and supplements other ongoing efforts to improve livestock handling throughout the beef industry including efforts through the Texas Cattle Feeders Associations BQA, Livestock Market Association and state Beef Quality Assurance programs.

 Perhaps the most unique aspect of this effort is that no one is trying to sell anything through this program.
 It is purely an educational effort in support of the needs of all phases of the industry to focus on animal well-being and capitalize on these efforts through improved performance of livestock.